 • does not contain names of any religion or governing authority, nor names or logos of any external bodies.

-5. Obtain initial approval (NOC)for business:
+Step 5 – Obtain initial approval (NOC) for business:

-6. Prepare LSA or MOA:
+Step 6 – Prepare LSA or MOA:

 If your company is a civil, limited liability, public shareholding, or private company, then a Memorandum of Association (MOA) is required to start a business in Dubai.
 As you progress through the application process, it’s important to ensure that essential documents like the MOA and AOA are duly notarised.
 A local service agent agreement (LSA) may also be required for sole proprietorship.

-7. Find a local agent (if required):
+Step 7 – Find a local sponsor (if required):

-8. Choose a location for your office:
+Step 8 – Choose a location for your office:

 Considering the needs of your business, you have several options for office space in Dubai, ranging from flexi desks to shared workplaces.
-Once you have found the right space, register your tenancy contract, known as Ejari,” through the Dubai Land Department’s Ejari portal.
-Ejari is an agreement between you and the real estate agency for the office unit or shared workspace you plan to lease.
-This agreement is crucial for company registration.
-Alternatively, opting for a virtual office is also a viable option.
+Once you have found the right space, register your tenancy contract, known as “Ejari,” through the Dubai Land Department’s Ejari portal.

-9. Apply for additional government approvals (if needed):
+Step 9 – Apply for additional government approvals (if needed):

-10. Apply for the business license:
+Step 10 – Apply for the business license:

-Finally, submit the required documents and pay the necessary fees to obtain your trade license.
 The documents required for business license in Dubai typically includes:

 • License application form